atcwells/responsive-route-manager/README.md

   - `functional-api` An API which takes in POST parameters and responds using logic defined by a piece of middleware.
   - `static` A server which responds to new files creating new routes as they are required.
 A replacement for statically passing a whole folder.

+## Designing a new Client Type

+A client type can do pretty much anything you like, as long as it implements two methods:

+constructor: here any catch-all routes can be applied.
+configureRoute: a function which decides how a route is executed for this client type.
+interpretFile: a handler function which will decide how a file is to be recognised.

 ## API